eafunk/audiorack/README.txt

 (help.txt, default configurations files, database init files, etc) are installed in /opt/audiorack/support, from the support directory in this project.

+You will also need to make and intsall fixed libdbd mysql drivers.
+You will need the libdbi developer package installed with header files, and the mysqlclient (or MariaDB equivelent) developer package installed.

+Then go into the libdbi-drivers-0.9.0 directory and:
+	sudo ./configure --with-mysql
+if you get errors related to the finding the libdbi library file:
+	sudo ./configure --with-mysql --with-dbi-libdir=<path to libdbi>
+where in Ubuntu 19.10 <path to libdbi> is /usr/lib/x86_64-linux-gnu/

+	sudo make

+	sudo install

 *** RUNNING ***